-In Part 2 of my Australia and New Zealand planning, I am going to focus on the Australian portion of our trip.
+In Part 2 of my Australia and New Zealand planning, I am going to focus on our Australia travel itinerary.
 Using the rough itinerary that I created in Part 1 of my planning process, I am going to start filling in the activities and tours for each day we are in Australia, along with how we will be getting around while we are in the country.
 My hope is that this information will be helpful to you as you plan your trip to Australia in the future.

 Flying to Australia